benchmarko/LocoBasic/README.md

   - During *FRAME* or *INKEY$*, the "Stop" button gets active.
 It allows to terminate the running program.
 It is not possible to continue a terminated program.
 - **PEN and PAPER**
   - When using node.js in a terminal, ANSI colors are used.
-- **GRAPHICS PEN, DRAW, DRAWR, MOVE, MOVER, PLOT, PLOTR, TAG (and PRINT)**
+- **GRAPHICS PEN, DRAW, DRAWR, MOVE, MOVER, PLOT, PLOTR, TAG (and PRINT), |CIRCLE, |RECT**
-  - These can be used to create SVG graphics which can be exported with the button "Export SVG".
+  - These can be used to create [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG) (SVG), which can be exported with the "SVG" button.
 Graphics is separate from text.
 - **FRAME**
   - Text and graphics output is buffered until it is flushed with *FRAME* or at the end of the progam.
   - To start a new graphical output after *FRAME*, use *CLS* or *MODE*.